How to Import Your Research Into Scrivener

 Well, that can be a bit of a nightmare at times.
 Fortunately, Scrivener makes our lives a little easier with a few helpful options and features — specifically, the ability to import several different kinds of files and webpages into your Scrivener Project.
 Not sure how to get started?

 Let's break down everything you need to know in today's video lesson and transcript, which is excerpted from our Storytelling With Scrivener video tutorial course.
-Click here to learn more about the course today!
+(Note: This course is retired as of January 2024.)

 (Note: This video lesson uses Scrivener 3 for Mac.
 Features & interface details may vary if you’re using a different version.)